Telephus: Sources

 All other surviving sources have Telephus born in Arcadia.
 The oldest such account (c.
 490–480 BC), by the historian and geographer Hecataeus, says that Heracles used to have sex with Auge whenever he came to Tegea.
-We are told this by the second-century geographer Pausanias, who goes on to say, perhaps drawing upon Hecataeus, that when Aleus discovered that Auge had given birth to Telephus, he had mother and child shut up in a wooden chest and cast adrift on the open sea.
+We are told this by the second-century traveler Pausanias, who goes on to say, perhaps drawing upon Hecataeus, that when Aleus discovered that Auge had given birth to Telephus, he had mother and child shut up in a wooden chest and cast adrift on the open sea.
 The chest made its way from Arcadia to the Caicus river plain in Asia Minor, where the local king Teuthras married Auge.